Vince-0/MSTeams-FreePBX/README.md

 Use at your own risk.

 ## What?
-This BASH [script](https://github.com/Vince-0/MSTeams-FreePBX/blob/main/MSTeams-FreePBX-Install.sh) compiles Asterisk from source, applies the `ms_signaling_address` patch, and deploys a matched pair of patched PJSIP modules (`res_pjsip.so` + `res_pjsip_nat.so`) into FreePBX Asterisk to act as an SBC for MS Teams Direct Routing VOIP calls.
+This BASH [script](https://github.com/Vince-0/MSTeams-FreePBX/blob/main/MSTeams-FreePBX-Install.sh) compiles Asterisk from source, applies the `ms_signaling_address` patch, and deploys the full patched PJSIP module set (`res_pjsip*.so` + `chan_pjsip.so`) into FreePBX Asterisk to act as an SBC for MS Teams Direct Routing VOIP calls.

 ## Why?
 Organisations with MS Teams may want to enable their users to make phone calls from the MS Teams application.
 This is done with MS Teams Direct Routing.